ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/iam-roles-for-service-accounts/create-iam-roles-for-service-accounts.md

 ## Step 4: Create IAM Role for Service Account

-We will use `eksctl` to create an IAM Role for the Service Account.
+We will use `eksctl` to create an IAM Role for the service account.

 You have the flexibility to either provide all the parameters directly in the command line or use the `--config-file` option to supply the parameters in the `eksctl` command.